 This is a book that deals with the various fields of law and describes them in a detailed way which is sure to catch the interest of the aspiring lawyers.
 However, the book might lack a bit in practical details but it is certainly a good read.

 This is an interesting piece of a book, especially for female law students.
 The book delves deep down and depicts the different ways in which the legal system has let down the women.
 Whether in the role of a lawyer, the victim or the defendant, the legal system has let down women a number of times.
 But the good thing is that there is a lot of optimism in the book as it talks about the ability of women to rise to the topmost position in the legal world.

 This is a book by one of the stalwarts of English Literature.
 As Dickens had served as a court reporter for four long years, he has penned down his practical experience in this book.
 It seems Great Expectations drew quite a lot of inspiration from the “coining trial” of this book.

 6. To Kill a Mocking Bird by Harper Lee:

 You can revisit this high school classic once again if you are a law student.
 However, while you read this book as a budding lawyer closely study the characters and actions of the jurists, the judges, the prosecutor, and the defense attorney Atticus Finch.
-The book gives you an insight as in how you should behave as a lawyer when you have to deal with a case of flagrant justice.
+The book gives you an insight as to how you should behave as a lawyer when you have to deal with a case of flagrant justice.

 7. The Trial by Franz Kafka:

 This book is an important read for the law students.
-In this book a man gets arrested but does not get any information on his charges.
+In this book, a man gets arrested but does not get any information on his charges.
 This is an interesting legal drama that gives readers an opportunity to have a close look at life and bureaucracy.

-Besides these there are many other books that might be an interesting read for the aspiring law students.
+Besides these, there are many other books that might be an interesting read for aspiring law students.
 Go on reading and get acquainted with the legal world.
 Certainly, good readings will never go in vain.
 Rather, it will help you gain insight into the world of law from various perspectives.